khalid-hussain/shaheen/chap7.md

 When it walks it causes the land to shake.
 The shimmer of his sword blinds the eyes of the sun."

-Badr Bin Mughira said, "Bashir, is it the victory or some other reason for your happiness."
+Badr bin Mughira said, "Bashir, is it the victory or some other reason for your happiness."

 Bashir replied, "Badr!
 I'm really very happy.
 I strongly feel that the time has arrived for the dreams of several years to be realized."